ericniebler/stl2/ext/proxy/Dxxxx.md

 * A `zip` view of *N* sequences (described below)
 * A view of elements in a database
 * A view of elements in a different address space (e.g., in a different process or across the network)
-* A view that does pre- and/or post-processing whenever an element is read or written.
+* A view that does pre- and/or post-processing whenever an element is read or written (e.g., for logging purposes).
 * A view of sub-objects (virtual or actual) that can only be accessed via getters and setters.

 These are all potentially interesting views that, as of today, can only be represented as Input sequences.
 That severely limits the number of algorithms that can operate on them.
 The design suggested by this paper would make all of these valid sequences even for RandomAccess.